PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 12:01:26
+Last updated: 2024-04-06 12:01:59
-Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar
+Random Quote: I have been called many things, my lord, byt kind is seldom one of them.  -  Maester Aemon